Dev Box Office Collections (Day 1): Karthi’s Film Opens On A Fair Note

 Should Do Well In Chennai

 As Dev is essentially a love story and an adventure-thriller at the same time, it should work well with the youth in A-centres.
 As such, one can expect the Chennai box office figures to be quite decent.
 However, it might not click with the audience in the B centres.
-As Dev is essentially a love story and an adventure-thriller at the same time, it should work well with the youth in A-centres.
-As such, one can expect the Chennai box office figures to be quite decent.
-However, it might not click with the audience in the B centres.

 The WOM Is Mixed